Dot gov

 See a detailed list of items you can and cannot buy with your benefits.

-Once you are issued the $120 in benefits for each child, you have 122 days (about 4 months) to use them.
+Once the $120 in benefits is added to your EBT card, you have 122 days (about 4 months) to use them.
 Any benefits that you have not used after that time will be removed from your card.
 You will get reminders in the mail before we remove any benefits from your card.

 Yes.
 If your child gets Summer EBT benefits, they can still participate in other summer meal programs.
 Two programs like this are the Summer Food Service Program and the Seamless Summer Option.
 To learn more about meal sites near you, visit wisummerfood.org or call 211.
 You can also text ‘food’ to 304-304.